JimChr-R4GN4R/BinaryEdgeAPIv2-Script/README.md

 # BinaryEdgeSploit

-This is a script from SecCheckProject that helps you use your BinaryEdge's APIv2 with your terminal with very simple commands and some other practical features.
+This is a script from SecCheckProject that helps you use your BinaryEdge's APIv2 (for now) with your terminal with very simple commands and some other practical features.

 ------------------------------------------------
 # Changelog V 1.1